-Bessiake uses multiple discplines to explore the ingredients of a phenomenon using the body as the origin.
-Influenced by his experience as a first generation immigrant his work reflects his desire to connect himself to his environment.
-In a process involving reassembly, experimentation, and collection, Bessiake’s work is a collision between practicality and abstraction making references to scale, memory. and collective consciousness.
+Bessiake employs multiple disciplines to investigate the ingredients of a phenomenon.
+Influenced by his experience as a second-generation immigrant and itinerant upbringing, his work reflects his desire to connect with his environment.
+In a process involving repurposed material, disassembly, and repair.
+Bessiake’s work is a collision between the known and unknown, using the formal concerns of painting to fabricate forms with paint, wooden supports, or found objects, making references to scale, memory. and collective consciousness,

-Josue Bessiake has presented work at the National Gallery of the Bahamas, Chautauqua School of Visual Arts, and Massachusetts College of Art and Design.
-Recent Exhibitions include exhibits at The University of Texas: Edinburgh; Gallery NAGA, Boston, MA; and the University of the Bahamas.
-Bessiake is a recipient of the William and Ruth Fusco Prize to Encourage Artistic Achievement from Montserrat College of Art and a finalist for the AXA Art Prize at the New York Academy of Art.
+Josue Bessiake has presented work at the National Gallery of the Bahamas, Chautauqua School of Visual Arts, and The Charles Wright Museum.
+Recent Exhibitions include exhibits at The Griffin Museum of Science and Industry, New York Academy of Art, and The Institute for Public Architecture on Governor’s Island, NY.
+Bessiake was a recent finalist for the AXA Art Prize at the New York Academy of Art and grant recipient from the Elizabeth Greenshield Foundation.

 Contact